Current Instructors

 She ahs played with the Chicago Sinfonietta, Richmond (VA), Gainesville, and Rockford Symphonies and toured as a soloist, playing and singing, in Japan with the Bill Porter Orchestra.
 Currently she Freelances in the Chicago area with various ensembles as a classical and electric violinist.

 Ms. Leslie is also a professional soprano, Avid traveler and SCUBA diver.
-SHe lives with her husband in Berwin, IL.
+She lives with her husband in Berwin, IL.
 More can be found about her at www.reginaleslie.com